Cazikaza/CF/README.md

 # 4. External Session

-My external session was for Gerhard Visser head of neurology within epilepsy research center SEIN.
+My external session was for Gerhard Visser, head of neurology within epilepsy research center SEIN.

 ## Intake

 The intake with Gerhard and Hannah consisted of 2 rounds.
 The first one over the phone explaining the concept of a creative session.
 And a second one at SEIN by having a conversation with Gerhard and a co-worker(Hannah, Technical medicine) about the possibilities and finding a possible problem to brainstorm on.
 This went a lot tougher then the previous intake because of the lack of understanding the creative facilitation concept.
 But with some explanation we came to a resulting question: how can we use a mobile EEG recorder to provide clients with home recording of EEG&#39;s.
 It helped a lot that I knew what the context was about via my girlfriends graduation project at SEIN.

-We also agreed upon a session with a multitude participants of different functions.
+We also agreed upon a session with a wide variety of participants from different functions.

 ## The plan
+###1.Game plan (outcomes & goals)

+###2.Determine flow of session

+###3.Modus operantis (I want to..)

+###4.Choose tools/ assignments

+###5.Connect tools

 ## Reflection